vicky1999/online-restaurant/README.md

 # Online Restaurant
-A restaurant website created using ReactJS
+A restaurant website created using MERN Stack